matejkadlec/web-watcher/README.md

-# Scrape Monitor
+# Web Watcher

-This tool is used to automatically detect various changes connected to a web page, such as text changes.
+A tool for monitoring website content changes and sending Telegram notifications when changes are detected.